mihaidld/government-dapp/README.md

 ### **token `CITIZEN`**

 A token called `CITIZEN` (symbol `CTZ`, 18 decimals) serves as national currency and citizenship point inside this country.
+1 ETH == 100 CTZ.
 100 `CITIZEN` are automatically awarded to any individual who wishes to become a citizen.

+### **Sovereign**

-An entity called `sovereign` is the owner of the state, has the right to register and unregister companies and hospitals, denaturalize citizens and is minted, during token contract deployment, 100% of the supply of `CITIZEN` (1 million `CTZ`).
-The owner retains the right to `burn` or `mint` tokens `CTZ` in the future in order to regulate the economy.
+An entity called `sovereign` is the owner of the state, has the right to register and unregister companies and hospitals or to denaturalize citizens.
+It is minted, during token contract deployment, 100% of the total supply (1 million `CTZ`) and retains the right to `burn` or `mint` tokens `CTZ` in the future in order to regulate the economy.

 ### **Companies**

-To function a company must be registered by the sovereign using its Ethereum address.
+A company is identified by its Ethereum address and, in order to function, it must be first registered by the sovereign.
 It can then buy `CTZ` from the sovereign.
-A company can recruit employees from the registered citizens, pay them salaries in `CITIZEN` tokens and dismiss them.
+A company can recruit employees among the registered citizens, pay them salaries in `CTZ` tokens and dismiss them.

 ### **Hospitals**

-To function a hospital must be registered by the sovereign using its Ethereum address.
+A hospital is identified by its Ethereum address and, in order to function, it must be first registered by the sovereign.
-A hospital can change the health status of a registered citizens between healthy and sick, and also can declare dead a citizen.
+A hospital can change the health status of a registered citizen between healthy and sick, or declare the death of a citizen.

 ### **The citizens**